 St Ouens Bay on the West Coast of Jersey is the place to be.
-Not only is it the best place to catch some waves but it’s incredibly beautiful too!
+Not only is it the best place to catch some waves in Jersey but it’s incredibly beautiful too!

-If surfing isn’t your thing then don’t fear, there’s plenty of other ways you can get in and on the water from Kayaking, Paddleboarding, SUP Board Yoga, Scuba Diving, Coasteering and Water Skiing!
+If surfing isn’t your thing then don’t fear, there’s plenty of other water sport activities in Jersey from Kayaking, Paddleboarding, SUP Board Yoga, Scuba Diving, Coasteering and Water Skiing!

-After a morning in or on the water then it’s nice to spend an afternoon on dry land but still out in the fresh air enjoying the ocean views.
+After a morning in or on the water it’s nice to spend an afternoon in Jersey on dry land but still out in the fresh air enjoying the ocean views.

-Lunch is priority of course though and Jersey is known to be a bit of a foodie haven with a lot of incredible restaurants filled with its fresh sea food.
+Lunch is priority of course though and Jersey is known as a foodie haven with a lot of incredible restaurants filled with its fresh sea food.

 Le Moulin de Lecq is in Greve de Lecq Bay on the North West Point of the island, not far from St Ouens Bay.
 This would be a great restaurant to have some food in, explore Greve de Lecq before taking a walk further West to Plemont Bay and then returning to pick up your car.

 Doing the coastal walk in the afternoon was our plan however our morning of Surf and Yoga took up quite a bit of our afternoon too so we didn’t have time to walk.
 Instead we drove straight to Plemont Bay, parked up and took the steps down to the bay and couldn’t believe the beauty of this place.
 The tide was in so we couldn’t go onto the beach or into the caves that hide under the cliffs but seeing the cliffs, ocean and sun starting to set was enough.
 Not only that but there were only 2 other people there!